takuyadev/logeee/README.md

-# Shelfie - BCIT Midterm Project
+# Logeee - BCIT 2nd Term Final Project

 This project is deployed at the [link here.](https://shelfie-takuyatoyokawa.vercel.app/)